 \section{Introduction}

 Switched systems are a special class of hybrid systems that consist of a number of modes out of which only one is active at a given time.
 The switch from one mode to another can be triggered by an external control input or by certain internal conditions \cite{zhu2015optimal}.
 Optimal control of switched systems formulates an optimal control problem (OCP) where a cost function is minimized to find the optimal switching strategy as well as the state and continuous input trajectory.
 The switching strategy includes the sequence of switching modes and the sequence of time instances at which switching occurs.
-Applications of optimal control of switched systems can be found in mode scheduling for automobiles, valve control for chemical processes and pesticide scheduling in agriculture, and many other applications, see, for example, \cite{zhu2015optimal}, \cite{alamir2004solving}, \cite{ali2018hybrid} and references therein.
+Applications of optimal control of switched systems can be found in mode scheduling for automobiles, valve control for chemical processes, pesticide scheduling in agriculture, and many other applications, see, for example, \cite{zhu2015optimal}, \cite{alamir2004solving}, \cite{ali2018hybrid} and references therein.

-When the OCP is solved on-line repeatedly using a finite prediction horizon, with latest measured or estimated data, it gives rise to model predictive control (MPC) which is a widely used advanced control technique.
-The key factors for the success of MPC are to develop efficient algorithms to solve the OCP in real-time and to guarantee recursive feasibility and closed-loop stability.
+When the OCP is solved on-line repeatedly using a finite prediction horizon and the latest measured or estimated data, it gives rise to model predictive control (MPC), which is a widely used advanced control technique.
+The key factors for the success of MPC are efficient algorithms for solving the OCP in real-time and conditions for guaranteeing recursive feasibility and closed-loop stability.
 However, the switching dynamics makes the on-line optimization challenging, especially when minimum dwell time constraints (MTC) exist.
 MTC limit the minimum time of any active mode before switching to another.
 MTC are required in many real-world applications, e.g. shifting the gear of a vehicle needs a noteworthy amount of time.
 MTC are also important when considering that the number of switches cannot be infinite and the switching cost cannot be ignored.